vmysla/salo.js/README.md

 ...
 ```
 This attribute can be ignored when:
-* `useBeacon` is set to `true`, because it doesn't support delivery notification callbacks.
+* `useBeacon` is set to `true`, because it doesn't support delivery notifications via [hitCallback](https://developers.google.com/analytics/devguides/collection/analyticsjs/advanced#hitCallback).
-* `transport` is set, because it might construct payload in other format than Measurement Protocol.
+* `transport` is set, because it might construct payload in other format than [Measurement Protocol](https://developers.google.com/analytics/devguides/collection/protocol/v1/).
-* `hitCallback` is set, because we can't guarantee that hit wouldn't be sent too late or any other page.
+* `hitCallback` is set, because we can't guarantee that hit wouldn't be sent on next page.

 When you already have a site with all the tracking on it, you might want to use `salo.js` for some of your events without changing of the existing code.
 This is possible.
 You can add own patterns of hits which you would like to be stored automatically: